Shagshag/prestashop-documentation/CartCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\Cart.php line 94
+* This property is defined in [classes/Cart.php line 94](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Cart.php#94)

 ### $_customer